-From Livingstone near Vic Falls, we journey towards the fast-growing Zambian capital of Lusaka.
-The economic and political capital of the country, Lusaka is a bustling African city where traditional and modern lifestyles meet.
+From Livingstone, on the Zambian side of Vic Falls, we journey towards the fast-growing capital of Lusaka.
+The economic and political capital of Zambia, Lusaka is a bustling African city where traditional and modern lifestyles meet.

-Today we take a long drive through lush landscapes, crossing over rivers as we make our way to Petauke, a travel hub for safaris to South Luangwa National Park.
-Zambia is a truly African country, making for a unique travel experience that differs from the more modernized ways of several other Southern African countries.
+Today we travel via Lusaka to Petauke, the main hub for safaris to South Luangwa National Park.
+This long drive takes us along the Great East Road through lush landscapes, crossing the Luangwa River as we head towards South Luangwa.
+Zambia is a truly African country, making for a unique travel experience that differs from the more modernised ways of several other Southern African countries.

 Early in the morning, we drive from Petauke to the border of the South Luangwa National Park, known for its outstanding game viewing.
-Along the way we stop at a local textile initiative to view the fabric production (March to December) and browse the colourful African creations in the shop.
+Along the way, we stop at a local textile initiative in Chipata to view the fabric production (March to December) and browse the colourful African creations in the shop.

 We spend the next two nights staying at a lodge right on the banks of the Luangwa River where hippos, other wild animals and various birds are often spotted.
 We end the day with sundowners and watch what is usually a beautiful sunset over the river.